lsst-sqre/checkerboard/README.md

 Slack users are associated with GitHub users via a custom field in the Slack profile.
 The default field name is "GitHub Username".

-This is an Rubin Observatory DM SQuaRE api.lsst.codes microservice, developed with the [Safir](https://safir.lsst.io) framework.
+This is an Rubin Observatory DM SQuaRE Roundtable microservice, developed with the [Safir](https://safir.lsst.io) framework.

 ## Usage